konjoinfinity/konjoexpress/README.md

 # Konjo Community

 A beautiful app to view, join, and create communities based on shared experience.
+Once users create an account and are logged in, users can view, create, edit, and delete communities.
+Once a community has been created, a user can join that community.
+The user can also create meets for that specific community to include the location, time, and date.

+I hope you enjoy the app and create beautiful communities! :-D

+-Konjo

-## Getting Started
+## Getting Starteds

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.